low302/subaru-inventory/QUICKSTART.md

 ## Troubleshooting

 ### Can't access the system?
-- Check if container is running: `docker-compose ps`
+- Check if container is running: `sudo docker compose ps`
 - Verify port 3000 is not in use
 - Check firewall settings

+### Permission denied errors?
+- Use `sudo` before docker commands
+- OR add your user to docker group: `sudo usermod -aG docker $USER` (then logout/login)

 ### Images not uploading?
 - Ensure `uploads/` directory exists